apache/druid/docs/release-info/migr-ansi-sql-null.md

 ### Coerce empty strings to null at ingestion time

-In legacy mode, Druid recognizes empty strings as nulls for equality comparison.
+In legacy mode, Druid recognized empty strings as nulls for equality comparison.
 If your queries rely on empty strings to represent nulls, you can coerce empty strings to null at ingestion time using NULLIF.

 For example, consider the following sample input data: